Iglesia ni Cristo: Reception from other religions and denominations

 Concentration of Iglesia Ni Cristo members in the Philippines according to the 2020 Philippine Census per barangay level.
-Notably, Barangay New Era in Quezon City where the INC Central Temple is located has a Muslim majority (53.2 percent of the barangay population adhere to Islam, compared to 32.9 percent adhering to INC).
+Barangay New Era in Quezon City where the INC Central Temple is located has a Muslim majority (53.2 percent of the barangay population adhere to Islam, compared to 32.9 percent adhering to INC).
 Meanwhile, the barangay where the church's second oldest congregation Iglesia ni Cristo chapel, Tondo is located in Manila has a Catholic majority (95.1 percent adhering to Catholicism, compared to 2.1 percent adhering to INC).

-Hukbalahap leader and Christian democratic socialist Luis Taruc wrote in his book Born of the People (1949, 1953) that during World War II, Filipino landlords and the Japanese used members of the INC as civilian guards, with signs labeled as I am Iglesia seen as guarantee of protection.
+Hukbalahap leader and democratic Christian socialist Luis Taruc wrote in his book Born of the People (1949 and 1953) that during World War II, Filipino landlords and the Japanese used members of the INC as civilian guards, with signs labeled as I am Iglesia seen as guarantee of protection.

-Reverend Joseph Kavanagh, SJ, Professor at the San Jose Seminary, observed in 1955 that many of the doctrinal attacks of the INC, particularly against the Catholic Church, were unoriginal and had been answered before.
+Joseph Kavanagh of the Jesuits, a teacher at the San Jose Seminary, observed in 1955 that many of the doctrinal attacks of the INC, particularly against the Catholic Church, were unoriginal and had been answered before.
 He also noted that Manalo's anti-Catholicism essentially makes him a Protestant, and the church doctrines were more of a "potpourri of borrowings from several different creeds, the fruit, undoubtedly, of Mr. Manalo's spiritual wanderings."

 Since 1980, there have been conflicts between the INC and the Members Church of God International (MCGI), when MCGI Overall Servant Eliseo Soriano started his radio program Ang Dating Daan (ADD).
 Through his program, he discussed biblical issues and "exposed" what he believes to be wrong doctrines of other religious groups, including those of INC. In 2001, after 20 years of reticence, the INC launched its own program, Ang Tamang Daan, then hosted by INC Ministers Maximo Bularan, Michael Sandoval, and Ramil Parba, as a direct response for the first time to Ang Dating Daan, featuring video footages and recordings of ADD hosts (besides Soriano himself, this roster included Josel Mallari and Willy Santiago) as issues were tackled and their format likened to a "running debate."
 Over time, the animosity between the two groups has intensified and the relationship has been severely strained.

-In 1983, Christian Reformed Church Minister Johan D. Tangelder called the INC as a pseudo-Christian or quasi-Christian sect.
+In 1983, Christian Reformed Church in North America minister Johan D. Tangelder called the INC a pseudo-Christian or quasi-Christian sect.
 He also noted the "regimented lifestyle" and the "authoritarian organization" of the INC.